dhanapriya-22715/BLENDED_LEARNING-Implementation-of-Customer-Segmentation-Using-K-Means-Clustering/README.md

 ```
 /*
 Program to implement customer segmentation using K-Means clustering on the Mall Customers dataset.
-Developed by: Bindhujaa S
+Developed by: Dhanappriya S
-RegisterNumber: 212224230038
+RegisterNumber: 212224230056

 import os